Modern Middlewares for Automated Vehicles: A Tutorial: ACRONYMS

-\begin{IEEEbiography} [{ }]{Alexandru Kampmann} earned his master’s degree in computer science from RWTH Aachen University in 2016, followed by a Ph.D. in 2023.
+\begin{IEEEbiography} [{ }]{Dr. Alexandru Kampmann} earned his master’s degree in computer science from RWTH Aachen University in 2016, followed by a Ph.D. in 2023.
 He is currently a research scientist at the Embedded Software Chair at RWTH Aachen University.
-His primary research interests lies in the area of automotive software engineering, with a focus on middleware and engineering tools. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Stefan Kowalewski} Stefan Kowalewski is a full professor of embedded software at RWTH Aachen University.
+His primary research interests lies in the area of automotive software engineering, with a focus on middleware and engineering tools. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Prof. Stefan Kowalewski} is a full professor of embedded software at RWTH Aachen University.
 He earned his Dipl.-Ing. degree in Electrical Engineering from the University of Karlsruhe and holds both a Dr.-Ing. and a habilitation degree in Control and Safety Engineering from the University of Dortmund.
 Before joining RWTH Aachen, he served as a group manager in the Corporate Research and Advanced Engineering division of Robert Bosch GmbH in Frankfurt, Germany, where he specialized in automotive software engineering.
-His primary research interests include the design and analysis of software-intensive embedded systems, with a focus on the application of formal methods and safety-critical systems. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Bassam Alrifaee} Dr. Bassam Alrifaee is a Professor in the Department of Aerospace Engineering and Director of the Control of Autonomous Systems Lab at the University of the Bundeswehr Munich.
-Prior to this, he served as a Senior Researcher and Lecturer and was the founding director of the Cyber-Physical Mobility (CPM) group and CPM Lab at RWTH Aachen University, Germany (2017–2024).
-He held a Visiting Scholar position at the University of Delaware, USA, in 2023.
-Dr. Alrifaee received his Ph.D. from RWTH in 2017.
-His research focuses on distributed predictive control, service-oriented architectures for control systems, and their applications in connected and automated vehicles.
-Dr. Alrifaee has secured grants from various institutions and received awards for his advisory and editorial contributions.
-He holds Senior Member status at IEEE. \end{IEEEbiography}
+His primary research interests include the design and analysis of software-intensive embedded systems, with a focus on the application of formal methods and safety-critical systems. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Prof. Bassam Alrifaee} holds the Professorship for Adaptive Behavior of Autonomous Vehicles in the Department of Aerospace Engineering at the University of the Bundeswehr (UniBw) Munich.
+His research focuses on the intelligent control of autonomous systems, with particular emphasis on distributed control, cooperative localization, software architectures, and experimental validation.
+Before joining UniBw Munich in 2024, he served as a Senior Researcher and Lecturer at RWTH Aachen University, where he founded the Cyber-Physical Mobility (CPM) group and the CPM Lab.
+In 2023, he was a Visiting Scholar at the Information and Decision Science Laboratory at the University of Delaware, USA.
+Prof. Alrifaee has secured research grants from various institutions and received awards for his advisory and editorial contributions.
+He is a Senior Member of the IEEE. \end{IEEEbiography}